LoneDev6/GarageDoor/README.md

 - Translate game texts at runtime
 - Dump game texts to a file at runtime
 - Replace game images at runtime
+- Enables playback of the previously unused song featured in the Android port

 # 💿 How to install the original game